What is Six Sigma?

 A true six-sigma process is one which results in 2 defects per billion opportunities over whatever time period is deemed relevant.
 Calling any other process six-sigma is simply misleading and can only lead to unnecessary confusion.

 Having said that, going beyond DMPO and DPM and working with the actual costs and savings associated with different types of defects seem to be a worthy area of pursuit as this is the cross-section between business metrics and engineering metrics.
 Wheeler’s work seems a most suitable starting point for that.

 Bothe, D.R.
 “Statistical Reason for the 1.5σ Shift”, Quality Engineering, 12(3):479-487, DOI: 10.1081/QEN-120001884

 Harry, M. J. (2003) “Resolving the Mysteries of Six Sigma: Statistical Constructs and Engineering Rationale.”
 Palladyne Publishing.
 Phoenix, Arizona

 Smith, B. (1993) “Making War on Defects”, IEEE Spectrum 30(9):43-50; DOI: 10.1109/6.275174

 Wheeler, D.J.
 (2003) “The Six-Sigma Zone”, SPC Press

-An applied statistician, data junkie, and optimizer by calling, Georgi has expertise in web analytics, statistics, design of experiments, and business risk management.
+An applied statistician, data analyst, and optimizer by calling, Georgi has expertise in web analytics, statistics, design of experiments, and business risk management.
 He covers a variety of topics where mathematical models and statistics are useful.
 Georgi is also the author of “Statistical Methods in Online A/B Testing”.